cmgriffing/blog-gatsby/src/blog/2021/interface-driven-validation-and-api-documentation.md.md

 ts-to-zod src/shared/request-types.ts src/shared/request-schema.ts
 ```

-This would give us something like this:
+This would give us a zod schema that looks like this:

 ```typescript
 // request-schema.ts